Beshario/beshario.github.io/_posts/2015-01-09-PDMS lens microscope.md

 tags: [3DCAD, prototyping, Education]
 comments: true
 ---
-University project demosntrating mechanical product design, prototyping and testing.
+University project demonstrating mechanical product design, prototyping and testing.

 Create a sturdy, affordable, phone-compatible microscope base for PDMS lenses.
 This required innovation in design and a deep understanding of material properties and manufacturing processes to achieve both quality and cost-effectiveness.